 - Run multiple instances of the crawler as different processes on a single machine

 - Run multiple machines that share a job queue

-You're not limited, here, to just one choice.
-If anything, it'd be best to make use of all three to achieve the best result.
+You're not limited here to just one choice.
+If anything, it'd be best to use all three to achieve the best result.